-Taking a Gap Year before university gives you a fantastic opportunity to see different places, try new things and learn about how the world works.
+Taking a gap year before university gives you a fantastic opportunity to see different places, try new things and learn about how the world works.

-Even if you’re thinking about not going to uni, this list can give you ideas about not just earning money, but maybe starting a career in an industry you will love.
+Even if you’re thinking about not going to uni, this list can give you some ideas about not just earning money, but maybe starting a career in an industry you will love.

-- Teach watersports
+- Teach dinghy sailing

 - Work in a holiday resort

 - Be a ski instructor

 Many ways to earn money on a gap year require you to spend a little before you start making the $$$.

 This is because you will need to become a professional in your work (with qualifications) in order to get the best jobs.